iamfreelight/RK_RaceKit/README.md

 # Projectile Prefabs

 Each projectile prefab, when changed, needs to be saved off as an inventory item, any overrides applied, and reslotted into the ProjectileSpawner on each vehicle before their spawned items will update.
-This script, on a child of each vehicle, is also used as the spawnpoint for each vehicle, so take note we have them placed in front of and above, and slightly rotated so that items spawn correctly and don't hit ourself when doing so.
+This script's transform, is also used as the spawnpoint for each vehicles projectile spawner, so take note we have them placed in front of and above, and slightly rotated so that items spawn correctly and don't hit ourself when doing so.
 Each projectile prefab needs to have the `RK_ProjectileSpawner` script at the root of them.
-Each projectile needs to have the 'vehicle' tag so they register collision with all of the vehicles colliders, as well as each vehicle and all of its colliders should have the 'vehicle' tag..
-Each projectile can also optionally have the 'bolt', 'banana', or 'dart', or 'flatten'  tag too, and these will cause one of the 3 physics/scaling effects to occur to vehicles and their drivers when hit by objects with those tags !
+Each projectile can also optionally have the 'bolt', 'banana', or 'dart', or 'flatten'  tag at the root, and these will cause one of the physics/scaling effects to occur to vehicles and their drivers when hit by objects with those tags !

 ![Projectile Prefabs](images/projectile_prefabs.jpg)